sertay1/TranslateNX/README.md

 2. Press `+` to open settings, then go to **System**.
 3. Change **Overlay Memory** from **4MB to 8MB**.

+**IMPORTANT: If you continue to experience crashes, please turn off the enabled modules in Sysmodules.**

 ### 💾 Step 2: Installation
 **Requirements:** You MUST have [nx-ovlloader](https://github.com/ppkantorski/nx-ovlloader) and [Ultrahand-Overlay](https://github.com/ppkantorski/Ultrahand-Overlay) installed for this app to work!